 - Cutaneous stimulation – Also called hot/cold therapy.
 Alternating compresses of hot and cold can activate the healing process.
 Heat increases circulation, and cold reduces inflammation.

 - Exercise – Gentle, low-impact exercise helps patients maintain a healthy body weight and strengthen bones and muscles without putting too much pressure on the joints.
 Consult your physician about exercises like swimming, hiking, walking, step aerobics, exercise ball therapy, recumbent stationary bikes or elliptical trainers.

 - Medication – Pain medication can be found over the counter or obtained with a physician’s prescription.
 Medication for neck and back pain comes in a variety of forms, from oral analgesics or non-steroidal anti-inflammatory drugs to lidocaine patches and injections of corticosteroids.

 - Alternative treatments –While not always accepted in the medical community, alternative treatments like chiropractic medicine, acupuncture and massage have helped some patients achieve temporary relief from pain.

 Conservative and alternative treatments will help most degenerative disc disease patients achieve pain relief.
 However, some require more aggressive treatments, such as surgery.
 To find out more about the benefits of outpatient minimally invasive procedures for neck and/or back pain, contact Laser Spine Institute.
-We can also provide a complimentary review of your MRI or CT scan to ascertain whether you could be a candidate for our effective procedures.
+We can also provide a review of your MRI or CT scan to ascertain whether you could be a candidate for our effective procedures.